till-tietz/gsdmm/README.md

 ## Usage

-Here is a minimal working example. chatGPT kindly produced 10 example sentences; 3 on cats, 3 on rockets and 4 on giraffes.
+Here is a minimal working example.

 ``` r
 # we lemmatize and tokenize creating a list of character vector representing each text